 Assets received from clients in custody are not in the Bank's possession and are thus not included in the Bank's assets.
 Income on securities in custody is recognised in the statement of comprehensive income as "Net fee and commission income".

-25. Residual Maturity of Derivatives
+26. Residual Maturity of Derivatives

 All derivatives are traded in the over-the-counter market.
-The summary of derivatives held for trading with positive fair values is described in Note 2 and the summary of hedging derivatives with negative fair values is described in Notes 9 of this chapter.
+The summary of derivatives held for trading with positive or negative air values is described in Note 2 of this chapter.